Everyone loves an upgrade. Everyone.

 Hot Tip: The best upgrades are the ones you can do instantly, like finding a cheap premium economy flight and immediately calling and upgrading to business class using Avios Points.
 Don’t attempt this online.
 To do this, look at upgrade possibilities before you actually book and then call instead.

-The best tool for upgrading British Airways flights is RewardFlightFinder.
-This free website allows you to see all dates where seats using Avios are available in your desired cabin.
+Again, the best tools for upgrading British Airways flights or finding availability to use your Avios Points are SeatSpy or RewardFlightFinder.
+These free websites allow you to see all dates where seats using Avios are available in your desired cabin.

 - Reward Flight Finder allows you to search once and see a year of availability.